-To install the game, insert the game DVD disc into your DVD drive.
-If you have disabled the Autorun function on your DVD or if you are installing from a digital download, navigate to the DVD or download file location, double-click on the installation file, and if it is a zip archive, unzip it first then double click on the executable (exe) file that is shown inside the archive.
+To install the game, if you are installing from a digital download, navigate to the download file location, double-click on the installation file, and if it is a zip archive, unzip it first then double click on the executable (exe) file that is shown inside the archive.
 The correct file name will normally include the words 'SetupRelease'.
 Follow all on-screen prompts to complete the installation.